bfuller86/PersonalWebsite/README.md

 - (Optional) If you would like to test the fully minified production version of the code, navigate to the build folder within your working directory.
 - (Optional) NOTE: this folder will not exist until the grunt watch task has run and completed successfully.
 - Run "npm install http-server -g"
-- Run "http-server"
+- Run "http-server" (NOTE: this command is the only one needed for future development.
+The ones above it only need to be done one time)
-- NOTE: this command prompt should stay open and left alone while you develop, as it is now running a background task.
+- This command prompt should stay open and left alone while you develop, as it is now running a background task.
 To exit the background task, use the command Ctrl+c.